 Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
-Take the Lialda tablets with food.
-Do not crush or chew the tablets or capsules.
+Do not cut, crush, or chew the tablets or capsules.
+Some products should be taken with food.
+Ask your health care provider how to take this medicine, and follow the directions on the prescription label.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking this medicine except on the advice of your doctor or health care professional.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Do not stop taking this medicine except on the advice of your doctor or health care professional.

 - an unusual or allergic reaction to mesalamine, salicylates, other medicines, foods, dyes, or preservatives

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Tell your doctor or health care professional if your symptoms do not start to get better after several days.
 There is usually an improvement in 3 to 21 days.
-You may need about 6 weeks of treatment to get good results.\n\nDo not change the brand of this medicine that you are taking without talking to your doctor or health care professional.
-All brands do not have the same dose.\n\nYou may notice the empty shell from this medicine in your stool.
-If this happens frequently, you should contact your doctor or health care professional.
+You may need about 6 weeks of treatment to get good results.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Throw away any unused medicine after the expiration date.